wiseman-timelord/WiseRain/README.md

 # WiseRain
-Status: Working.
-The monitor stats do actuall move, but are performing irregularly, this is being looked at.
+Status: Working, better than ever, but still possible devlopment.

 ## DESCRIPTION
 Here is the official Wiseman-Timelord RainMeter skin, yes there is one.
 This skin is a PowerShell focused skin, flashing powershell scripts on a delay, for lower processing, while utilizing "PowershellRM" plugin.
 Its an advanced custom rain-meter skin based on powershell scripts with all, of the other things in place and done through the use of cmdlets and built-in windows powershell.
 I associate it with programs like, Task Monitor or Process Hacker, as I would otherwise likely be gaining such info with such a program.